zerothi/sisl/docs/tutorials/tutorial_01.rst

                            [4.8, 0., 0.]]], [Atom('Na'), Atom('Cl')],
 		           [6.4, 10., 10.])

-which is twice the length of the first chain, but otherwise identical.
+which is twice the length of the first chain with alternating Natrium and Chloride atoms, but otherwise identical.

 This is the most basic form of creating geometries in sisl and is the starting point of almost anything related to sisl.